fiskaltrust/interface-doc/doc/general/migration/middleware-2.0.md

 ## Service

-The launcher 2.0 can be installed as a service on Windows and linux (when systemd is available) using the `install` command.
+The 2.0 Launcher can be installed as a service on Windows and linux (when systemd is available) using the `install` command:
 ```sh
 fiskaltrust.Launcher.exe install --cashbox-id <cashboxid> --access-token <accesstoken> --launcher-configuration-file <launcher-configuration-file>
 ```

 ## Launcher configuration

-The launcher configuration is now read from a json file (`launcher.configuration.json` in the working diorectory per default).
+The 2.0 Launcher configuration is now read from a json file (`launcher.configuration.json` in the working diorectory per default).

 This file can be set via the `--launcher-configuration-file` cli argument.